 25 Useful Phrases for Employee Performance Review

-Employee performance review is an exciting period in an organization, especially for those employees who are looking for a raise but it can be especially stressful for managers.
+The employee performance review is an exciting period in an organization, especially for those employees who are looking for a raise but it can be especially stressful for managers.
 The simple reason being that most managers find it difficult to complete these reviews in an effective manner.
 Often times they run out of ways to phrase their reviews giving a stagnant and repetitive tone to them.

 It’s important to keep reviews personal, shying away from generic phrases.
-By doing so you are showing that you are interested in your employees growth as well as acknowledging their accomplishments.
+By doing so you are showing that you are interested in your employee’s growth as well as acknowledging their accomplishments.

 How do the words on reviews affect employees?

-According to a report by Fast Company, 74% employees don’t trust reviews as they don’t clearly state what management thinks of their work.
-A 2017 Employee Engagement Report found that 79 % people were unsatisfied with their companies’ review process.
+According to a report by Fast Company, 74% of employees don’t trust reviews as they don’t clearly state what management thinks of their work.
+A 2017 Employee Engagement Report found that 79 % of people were unsatisfied with their companies’ review process.

 If an employee’s performance is not genuinely evaluated, it can leave them feeling unappreciated.

 Make sure to the performance reviews you put out are tailored and genuine- try some of these efficient employee performance phrases to help you evaluate and encourage your employee.

 - Achieves top levels of performance and accomplishment with/for…

 - Creates result-oriented solutions that improved revenue for the company by…

 - Surpasses the original goal by “x”% by…